metaplex-foundation/developer-hub/src/pages/core-candy-machine/guards/mint-limit.md

 ---
 title: "Mint Limit"
-metaTitle: "Candy Machine Guards - Mint Limit"
+metaTitle: "Core Candy Machine Guards - Mint Limit"
-description: "The Mint Limit guard allows specifying a limit on the number of NFTs each wallet can mint."
+description: "The Mint Limit guard allows specifying a limit on the number of Assets each wallet can mint."
 ---

 ## Overview

-The **Mint Limit** guard allows specifying a limit on the number of NFTs each wallet can mint.
+The **Mint Limit** guard allows specifying a limit on the number of Assets each wallet can mint.

-The limit is set per wallet, per candy machine and per identifier — provided in the settings — to allow multiple mint limits within the same Candy Machine.
+The limit is set per wallet, per candy machine and per identifier — provided in the settings — to allow multiple mint limits within the same Core Candy Machine.

 {% diagram  %}

 {% node %}
-{% node #candy-machine label="Candy Machine" theme="blue" /%}
+{% node #candy-machine label="Core Candy Machine" theme="blue" /%}
 {% node theme="dimmed" %}
-Owner: Candy Machine Core Program {% .whitespace-nowrap %}
+Owner: Core Candy Machine Core Program {% .whitespace-nowrap %}
 {% /node %}
 {% /node %}